tjelvar-olsson/tjelvar-olsson.github.io/_drafts/three_tips_for_improving_your_scientific_code.md

   - scientific computing
 ---

-Writing scientific code is not that different to writing any other type of code.
+Writing scientific code is not dissimilar to writing any other type of code.
-What is different is that many people that end up coding during their PhD rarely have or get any formal training in software development best practises.
+What is different is that many people that end up coding during their PhD do not have or get any formal training in software development best practises.

-In my case it was very much a case of trail and error and picking things up as I went along.
+For me it was very much a case of trail and error and picking things up as I went along.
 In the research group that I was in my peers were doing lab work culturing cells and characterising proteins, so there was no one to discuss programming with.
 So I learnt by reading; reading blogs; reading magazines;
 reading books; reading other people's code.
 However, it was a slow process